The Foundation was founded as a nonprofit corporation in 1999 to be a source of charitable

 board leadership, we have grown from giving away several hundred dollars annually to

-providing almost $100,000 in grants each year.
+providing over $130,000 in grants each year.
 That’s money that makes a difference in

 classrooms, such as helping fund programs like the Academies of Greater Clark that